IVF-Infertility.com home

 Provides a summary of the complications associated with IVF pregnancies compared to natural conception

-IVF pregnancy
+IVF pregnancies

-More than 3 million babies have been born by ART methods since the birth of the first IVF baby Louise Brown.
+5 million babies have been born by ART methods since the birth of the first IVF baby Louise Brown in 1978 (ICMART 2012).
+IVF newborns accounted for over 1.5% of the United States total of 3.9 million.
 Unfortunately, not all IVF procedures that result in a pregnancy lead to a live birth.
 Approximately 15-20% of IVF pregnancies do not result in a live birth.
-The table below summarizes the overall outcome of IVF pregnancies compared to natural conception.
+IVF pregnancies are at increased risk of adverse perinatal outcome.
+However, the majority of the children conceived by IVF will have a good outcome.

 Early pregnancy